Appointments Tag

 Continued

 In addition, work continues on a Guide to Departments of Film and AV Production.
 This will provide common assignments with a concise description of tasks and activities.
 The chain table is being assisted in this by the Netherlands Film Academy.
-Also, in the first quarter of 2025 it will be discussed how agreements about the reservation of time, cancellation etc. could take shape in an additional practical tool.
+In the first quarter of 2025 it will also be discussed how agreements about the reservation of time, cancellation etc. could take shape in an extra practical instrument.
 Furthermore, work needs to be done to arrange the maintenance, further development and communication of the practice instruments and the continuation of the chain consultation in the sector.
 To this end, a plan will be developed in 2025.
 The fairPACCT program has been extended through 2028 but will be basically completed in four years.

 ___________________________________________________________________________